-Please select a minimum of three standards from the School Librarian Standards of Practice. https://docs.wixstatic.com/ugd/9be0f3_d05095523b154a7b87cf4a516a2498a8.pdf Note: Two of your selected standards should be in alignment with the goals identified on the employee's Goal Setting Form.
+Please select a minimum of three standards from the School Librarian Standards of Practice. https://docs.wixstatic.com/ugd/9be0f3\d05095523b154a7b87cf4a516a2498a8.pdf Note: Two of your selected standards should be in alignment with the goals identified on the employee's Goal Setting Form.

-Choose minimum of three as your focus) Activities for attaining the standard: Choose minimum of three as your focus) I. School Librarian Standards of Practice ÷ α α 130 Standard: (Choose minimum of three as your focus) Activities for attaining the standard: Evaluator's comments: (Progress toward standard) • 0 1.
+I. School Librarian Standards of Practice 124 Standard: (Choose minimum of three as your focus) - Evaluator's comments: (Progress toward standard) :4 1.
 Instructional Partnership: Collaboratively plans instruction and develops the library media program using state and district curricula and standards, instructional calendars, effective strategies, resources, and data to support teachers and address the differentiated needs of all students.
+2. Role of Reading: Develops a culture of reading and promotes reading as a foundational skill for learning, personal growth, and enjoyment.
+3. Information and Technology Literacy: Plans and provides instruction that addresses multiple literacies, including information literacy, media literacy, and technology literacy.

-^{} Non-teaching personnel, school Librarian
+\ Non-teaching personnel, school Librarian

-Instructional Leadership: Fosters the success of all students by serving on decision-making teams in the school, designing and delivering professional learning, and contributing to a shared vision of teaching and learning that leads to school improvement.
-Effective Practices for Research: Teaches and models developmentally appropriate best practices for learning and research.
-Program Planning and Administration: Develops and implements a strategic plan and vision for continuous improvement of the library media program and to support the learning goals of the school community.
-Positive Learning Environment: Provides a well-managed, safe, and welcoming environment that supports personalized learning, includes flexible and equitable access to physical and digital resources, ensures a well-rounded education, and encourages respect for all.
-Collection Development: Supports the curriculum through selection and management of resources that meet the needs and interests of patrons.
-Professionalism: Fosters the success of students by demonstrating professional standards and ethics, engaging in continuous professional learning, and contributing to the profession.
+4. Instructional Leadership: Fosters the success of all students by serving on decision-making teams in the school, designing and delivering professional learning, and contributing to a shared vision of teaching and learning that leads to school improvement.
+5. Effective Practices for Research: Teaches and models developmentally appropriate best practices for learning and research.
+6. Program Planning and Administration: Develops and implements a strategic plan and vision for continuous improvement of the library media program and to support the learning goals of the school community.
+7. Positive Learning Environment: Provides a well-managed, safe, and welcoming environment that supports personalized learning, includes flexible and equitable access to physical and digital resources, ensures a well-rounded education, and encourages respect for all.
+8. Collection Development: Supports the curriculum through selection and management of resources that meet the needs and interests of patrons.
+9. Professionalism: Fosters the success of students by demonstrating professional standards and ethics, engaging in continuous professional learning, and contributing to the profession.
+10. .
 Communication: Fosters the success of all students by communicating and collaborating effectively with stakeholders in ways that enhance student learning and engagement.
-4. 52 · · ∼ 131 ώ တ် 0.

-Non-teaching personnel, school Librarian
+\ Non-teaching personnel, school Librarian